jmalicki/github-pr-automation-mcp/docs/API_DESIGN.md

 4. **Repository Access**: To verify you can access the target repository
 5. **Rate Limit Monitoring**: To check your API usage status
 6. **Troubleshooting**: When GitHub CLI commands work but MCP tools don't
+7. **Installation Check**: Automatically runs during installation to warn about potential issues
+8. **Manual Verification**: Use CLI command for on-demand permission checking

 ### Safety Features